2

 Noticing some unconventionality,

-some folks who never have known one would dismiss me as a hippie or bohemian.
+folks who never have known one would dismiss me as a hippie or bohemian.
 Nonetheless,

 least would mistake me for a menacing tough.